up

 Rental Assistance Program - HPRA (Homeless Prevention and Relocations Assistance)

-• Provide financial assistance and supportive service referrals to eligible individuals and families who are at imminent risk of homelessness and that have exhausted benefits available from the Department of Health and Human Services (DHHS), the Housing Opportunities Commission (HOC), and other community partners.
+- Provide financial assistance and supportive services referral to eligible individuals and families who are at imminent risk of homeless and that have exhausted benefits available from the Department of Health and Human Services (DHHS), the Housing Opportunities Commission (HOC) and other community partners.

-• Collaborate with HHS, HOC, and community partners to provide intervention and solution-focused housing services to prevent tenant evictions and locate affordable housing for displaced homeless individuals and families.
+- Collaborate with DHHS, HOC and community partners to provide intervention and solution-focused housing services to prevent tenant evictions and locate affordable housing for displaced homeless individuals and families.

-• Ensure that tenant's rights and tenant's associations rights are upheld when landlords decide to demolish at least one-third of the units in a rental property, rehabilitate the rental housing, or take any other action that would displace at least one-third of the tenants at a rental property.
+- Ensure that tenant's rights and tenant's associations rights are upheld when landlords demolish at least one third of the units in a rental property, rehabilitate the rental housing or conduct any other action that would displace at least one third of the tenants at a rental property.

 Grant Management

-• Provide CDBG funds to support the county's low-income population through partnerships with community public services providers in areas such as health care, education, employment, and emergency relief in their communities.
+- Provide CDBG funds to support the county's low-income population through partnerships with community public services providers in area such as health care, education, employment, and emergency relief in their communities.

 Neighborhood Revitalization and Community Development